ModelOriented/shapviz/cran-comments.md

 # shapviz 0.9.2

+## Resubmission 3

+Moving one single nthread = 1 into param = list().
+Setting nrounds = 1 in all tests.
+If this does not help, I will need to delete most unit tests.

 ## Resubmission 2

 Setting nthread = 1 in unit tests and vignettes.
 Hope this fixes the problems.